Learn how to manipulate and format data with AWK, a Mac and Linux command-line tool.

 In this course, award-winning author and teacher David D. Levine shows you how to use AWK to read and write data in a variety of formats, produce reports, and automate repetitive tasks.
 He reviews the nuts and bolts of the language, such as field separators, pattern matching, variables, operators, expressions, and control structures; functions available for manipulating data; and integration with other programs like Excel.

-- Specifying field and record separators with variables
+- Identify how to specify field and record separators with variables.